 What is ovulation bleeding?
 We’ve all heard of ovulation but it’s typically not something we give too much thought to until we’re trying to get pregnant (and maybe you didn’t even know it was possible to bleed while ovulating!).
 Quick reminder; Ovulation is when a mature egg bursts from its follicle and is released into the fallopian tubes to either be met by sperm and fertilized or, in most cases, where it breaks down and is later released from your body.
 Typically you ovulate once per cycle, but it is also possible to ovulate twice in the same cycle, though it always happens within the same 24 hour period (1).
 It’s also possible to not ovulate at all in a cycle.
 Though we haven’t been taught to think this way, being able to detect your ovulation pattern can be a pretty cool and empowering tool regardless if you are trying to get pregnant!
 And for some people, it’s impossible not to pay attention during ovulation as they actually experience physical symptoms, like ovulation bleeding.
 More on that below (dun dun dun)

-HOW DO I KNOW WHEN OVULATION IS GOING TO HAPPEN?
+HOW DO YOU KNOW WHEN OVULATION IS HAPPENING?